-Ghosting is one of the biggest phenomenons in dating.
+Ghosting is one of the biggest phenomena in dating.
 Pretty much everyone has been ghosted one time or another and I bet most people online dating have ghosted another person at least once during their journey.

 First, what is ghosting exactly?
 From the Merriam-Webster dictionary: The act or practice of abruptly cutting off all contact with someone (such as a former romantic partner) usually without explanation by no longer accepting or responding to phone calls, instant messages, etc.